Howth, Ireland: Dublin’s Favorite Fishing Town

 The only way you’ll truly be reminded you’re still in County Dublin will be the smiling faces and the “how ya gettin’ on’s” from the Howth locals in pubs, shops, and on the streets.

-Shops, Markets, and Restaurants
+Shops, Markets, and Restaurants in Howth

 Whether you’re an avid fisherman, crafter, hiker, or just a fish and chip lover, Howth welcomes you with open arms.
 The main street runs parallel to the harbor and boasts countless picks of cafes, seafood shacks, and ice cream shops.

 These family-owned businesses pride themselves on their use of the freshest, local ingredients.
-A must try here in Howth is the fish and chips, which comes directly from the local fishermen’s daily catch, just across the street in the harbor.
+A must-try here in Howth is the fish and chips, which comes directly from the local fishermen’s daily catch, just across the street in the harbor.

 Try it with the homemade tartar sauce, or if you really want to adopt the Irish lifestyle, douse it in salt and vinegar.